IK-Robin/leaflet-js-map/readme.md

    You can edit all details about the map by going into the Leaflet Map -> Edit -> Visual  tab.
 Here you can change the following settings :
-   You can edit the map details by following these steps:

    1. Go to Dashboard -> leaflet map -> Add-New-Map
    2. Click on "Add New Marker".